madisona/django-blogger/README.txt

 Blogger publishes the feed (I think) using the ``<blog_name>.blogspot.com/feeds/posts/default``.
 This is what you should use as the 'topic_url' when creating your subscription.

+Todo:
+  Change to not use the "blog_id" from settings and instead just use the subscription topic_url.